kizniche/Mycodo/mycodo-manual.md

 LCDs
 ----

 Data may be output to a liquid crystal display (LCD) for easy viewing.
-There are only a few number fo LCDs that are supported.
-Only 16x2 and 20x4 character LCD displays with I<sup>2</sup>C backpacks are supported.
-Please see the README for specific information regarding compatibility.
+Please see [LCD Displays](#lcd-displays) for specific information regarding compatibility.

 Setting | Description
 -------------------- | ----------------------------------------------